-There are three key pieces of federal legislation that the Tyler Clementi Foundation supports.
-The Tyler Clementi Higher Education Anti-Harassment Act of 2017, the Safe Schools Improvement Act of 2017, and the Student Non-Discrimination Act of 2015.
+There are three key pieces of federal legislation that the Tyler Clementi Foundation supports:

-The TCHEA was last introduced in April of 2017 and will be active throughout the 2018 legislative session.
+The TCHEAHA was last introduced in Congress in April of 2017 and will be active throughout the 2018 legislative session.

 The Safe Schools Improvement Act (SSIA) is a proposed law that would require school districts in states that receive funding under the Elementary and Secondary Education Act to adopt codes of conduct specifically prohibiting bullying and harassment.
 SSIA would also require states to report data on bullying and harassment to the Department of Education.
 The Department of Education would then be required to present the sate-reported data to Congress every two years.